sous-chefs/htpasswd/README.md

 ### Parameters

-- :file: Path of the htpasxwd to manage
+- :file: Path of the htpasswd to manage
 - :user: User to create
 - :password: Password for the user
 - :type: Password algorithm to use.
 Valid options are: "md5", "bcrypt", "sha1", "plaintext", or "crypt".
 Default is